Lip Cancer

 In very rare cases, metastasis to the lip may occur from cancers of other parts of the body.
 Although these cancers are on the lips, they are not considered lip cancer.

 A patient who suspects lip cancer should first consult a dermatologist or an ear, nose, and throat doctor (otolaryngologist).
-To diagnose lip cancer, the doctor first examines the patient’s face, mouth, under chin, and neck.
+To diagnose lip cancer, the doctor first examines the patient’s face, mouth, under the chin, and neck.
 Later, the doctor takes tissue samples from the suspicious areas of the lip for examination by the pathologist.
 Apart from this, the doctor may need various imaging tests to aid the diagnosis.

 Physical exam